aidiss/transation_profit_loss_calculator/README.md

 Check the the terminal or the `data/out` folder for the results.

+### How FIFO Works

+- **Track Purchases**: Record each stock purchase, including the quantity and price.
+These purchases are lined up in the order they were made.
+- **Track Sales**: Record each stock sale, including the quantity and price.
+These sales are lined up in the order they were made.
+- **For each sale**:
+    - **Process Sales**: When you sell stocks, identify the earliest (first) purchases that have not yet been sold.
+This step follows the FIFO principle, where the first stocks bought are the first ones to be sold.
+    - **Calculate Profit or Loss**: For each sale, calculate the profit or loss by subtracting the cost of the earliest purchased stocks (identified in step 2) from the sale price of the stocks sold.
+    - **Update Records**: After a sale, update your purchase records by deducting the sold quantity from the earliest not-yet-sold purchase.
+If a sale completely depletes the earliest purchase, move to the next earliest purchase for subsequent sales.
+    - Repeat for Each Sale: Repeat steps 2 to 4 for each sale transaction to maintain accurate and up-to-date records of stock holdings and financial outcomes.

 ### Key Features

 - **FIFO Accounting**: Implements the FIFO method to accurately match purchases with sales.